metamath/lamp-guide/docs/index.md

 Sometimes it's not clear which alternative (if any) is worth trying, in which case, you may need to try out different approaches to see if they lead anywhere.
-In this situation the direct applications of the hypothesis don't don't look to me like they're going to lead to a proof.
+In this situation the direct applications of the hypothesis don't look to me like they're going to lead to a proof.
 So I'm going to select the option with a wff metavariable &amp;W1 because that seems more promising.